 Concrete homes are ugly and unattractive…

-ICFs home look no different than any other.
-Not only are ICFs extremely adaptable to be used for any design, but they’re also compatible with traditional exterior finishes including venal or wood siding, stucco, rock, and brick.
+ICF homes look no different than any other.
+ICFs are extremely adaptable to be used for any design.
+They’re also compatible with traditional exterior finishes including venal or wood siding, stucco, rock, and brick.

 With an ICF home, you don’t have to compromise looks and design to achieve a green, energy efficient, and disaster resilient home.

 ICFs are only good in really cold climates…

 ICFs are able to offer superior insulation and both hot AND cold climates.
 ICF insulation keeps your home cool in the summer and warm in the winter.
 The proven energy savings and insulating performance effectively dispel this and other common ICF myths.